Menu Search

 Yes, the investment portfolio provides a reserve operating fund that potentially would cover approximately 65% of operating expenses.

 A significant portion of the investment portfolio secures library deposits under the subscription deposit program and unearned subscription revenue for library services.
-In addition, about $5 million in annual interest and dividends from the portfolio and other investments support the operations of OCLC, which reduces the cost-share prices to the cooperative.
+In addition, about $5 million in annual interest and dividends from the portfolio and other investments support the operations of OCLC, which reduces the cost-share prices to the organization.

 Does OCLC make a profit?

-With the concurrence of the Board of Trustees, the OCLC cooperative strives to operate in a financially responsible manner with cost-sharing revenues that slightly exceed expenses.
-The goal is to have an annual contribution, including income from the investment portfolio, on a five-year rolling average of 4 to 6 percent to maintain long-term financial viability in pursuing the cooperative's public purposes.
+With the concurrence of the Board of Trustees, OCLC strives to operate in a financially responsible manner with cost-sharing revenues that slightly exceed expenses.
+The goal is to have an annual contribution, including income from the investment portfolio, on a five-year rolling average of 4 to 6 percent to maintain long-term financial viability in pursuing the organization's public purposes.
 OCLC recognizes that in some years it will meet or exceed that objective, while in others it will not.

 Does OCLC engage in mergers and acquisitions?